ibm-cloud-docs/openshift/openshift_images.md

 ## Verifying the default setup of the internal registry
 {: #storage_internal_registry}

-By default, your classic OpenShift cluster's internal registry uses a [Classic {{site.data.keyword.cloud_notm}} File Storage](/docs/openshift?topic=openshift-file_storage) volume to store the registry images.
+By default, your OpenShift cluster's internal registry uses an [{{site.data.keyword.cloud_notm}} File Storage](/docs/openshift?topic=openshift-file_storage) volume to store the registry images.
 You can review the default size of the storage volume, or update the volume size.
 {: shortdesc}

 To view volume details including the storage class and size, you can describe the persistent volume claim.